 - Too many memories.
 For someone who has lived for a long time, the holidays bring reminders of everyone they have lost along the way.
 Even for the happiest of seniors, this can make the holiday season a very bittersweet time.

 - Living apart from friends and loved ones.
 Many seniors in nursing homes may feel disconnected from true friends and family, making the holidays feel lonely even if they are living among other seniors.
+Visit if you are able, and try to arrange for additional calls.
+Sending cards is another way to stay in touch and make them feel included.

 - Mobility issues.
-Some seniors want to be able to engage in holiday cheer but are prevented due to mobility problems or other physical impairments.
+Some seniors want to be able to engage in holiday cheer but are prevented due to mobility problems or other physical health impairments.
 They may be physically incapable of joining in.

 In addition, clinical depression is a major problem among older people, with an estimated 7 million retirees suffering from the disorder.
 The problem can be worse during holiday seasons.
 For some of those elderly people, senior companionship could ease the loneliness.